yachtseal@hotmail.com

 Dock your dinghy at the Shoreline

 The following is not the official protocol, but merely a suggested way of clearing into the Marshall Islands.
+NOTE: To download a pdf of the Immigration vessel entry form, scroll to the bottom of the page.
+This page is also found at Aircraft-Vessel-Arrival-Departure-Form.pdf

-The Marshall Islands capital is one of the easiest places in the Pacific to clear in, with everything often achieved within an hour of picking up a mooring.
+The Marshall Islands capital is (usually) one of the easiest places in the Pacific to clear in, with everything often achieved within an hour of picking up a mooring.
 On approaching the pass, or shortly after coming through, you are required to attempt to contact the port control on VHF Channel 16.
 Generally, however, there will be no response.
 Instead, you can call the cruising fleet on VHF Channel 71 (hailing frequency) and then move to Channel 68 or 72 for conversation and ask for assistance from a fellow sailor.

 Their recommendation will most likely be to pick up a suggested mooring (it is allowed for another yacht to assist you onto a mooring but not to board, nor are any items allowed to be handed over) and then go in your dinghy to the RRE (Robert Reimers Enterprises) Shoreline area and tie up to the floating dock.

 The overtime fees are usually: Immigration $100, Customs $100, and Quarantine $75.
+That said, in the last few years there have been no fees (KE January, 2025).

 Follows are a few more UNOFFICIAL items related to Immigration/visa rules and the clearing in process (in no particular order):